webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/run.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Built in commands - run
+   :description lang=en: Built in commands: Using 'run' to execute a command on a server or groups of servers.

 ***
 run